 Jeremy Faludi (LEED AP BD+C) is a sustainable design strategist and researcher.
-He has taught green design at Stanford University, California College of the Arts, Emily Carr University of Art and Design, and Minneapolis College of Art and Design.
-He has also worked for Rocky Mountain Institute and Lawrence Berkeley National Labs, among others.
+He has taught green product design at Stanford University, Minneapolis College of Art and Design, California College of the Arts, and elsewhere, and co-authored the Autodesk Sustainability Workshop and Cradle to Cradle Product Innovation Institute's online education.

-In addition to his design work, he has contributed to five books on sustainable design, including Worldchanging:
+In addition to his design work, he has published several academic journal articles and contributed to five books on sustainable design, including Worldchanging:

-Originally trained as a physicist at Reed College, he spent three years in the semiconductor industry before getting his masters in product design at Stanford.
+Originally trained as a physicist at Reed College, he received his masters in product design at Stanford.

-To book presentations, design strategy, or other services, email Jer at faludidesign dot com.
+To book presentations, workshops, or other services, email Jer at faludidesign dot com.